hashicorp/nomad-autoscaler/docs/plugins/README.md

 This indicates the Nomad task group is running on a Nomad cluster.
 This block can be omitted as `nomad` is currently the default parameter.

 ## Strategy Plugins
-Strategy plugins compare the current state of the system against the desired state defined by the operator in the scaling policy and generate an action that will bring the system closer to where it should be.
+Strategy plugins compare the current state of the system against the desired state defined by the operator in the scaling policy and generate an action that will bring the system closer to the desired state.
 In practical terms, strategies receive the current count and a metric value for a task group and output what the new task group count should be.
 Currently built into the Nomad Autoscaler binary are:
 #### Target Value Strategy Plugin
 The target value strategy plugin will perform count calculations in order to keep the value resulting from the APM query at or around a specified target.